Company

 This is not a coordination failure.
 It is structural.
 When the team that builds the product and the team that deploys it operate under different incentives, misalignment is inevitable.

 Product teams optimize for shipping.
 They build features that look correct in specs and pass internal validation.
 But without accountability for what happens in production, the edge cases get underweighted.
-Intercompany complexity, customer-specific policies, and real usage patterns show up later, during deployment.
+Customer-specific policies, and real usage patterns show up later, during deployment.
 Deployment teams, meanwhile, see reality.
 They understand which workflows break, which configurations fail, and which features create more work than they remove.
 But getting that feedback into a separate product org, reprioritized against the roadmap, and shipped in a future release cycle takes time.

 In accounting, where trust is built one close at a time, that delay compounds quickly.